Explore our graduate showcase

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed under 'Typical offers' in the main column below.
 For combined courses, please check both subjects.
 If your qualification is not listed, please email admissions@bathspa.ac.uk with your specific details.

-Graphic Communication at the Bath School of Design is a well-established course with an excellent reputation and employment record.
-You’ll learn through a comprehensive making-based experience, designed to equip you with the full range of skills you’ll need to thrive in the dynamic and interconnected creative industries, which in 2017 were worth an estimated £92bn to the UK and growing at twice the rate of the economy.
+Graphic Design at the Bath School of Design is a well-established course with an excellent reputation and employment record.
+You’ll learn through a comprehensive making-based experience, designed to equip you with the full range of skills you’ll need to thrive in the dynamic and interconnected creative industries.

 You’ll develop works across print, screen and interactive media, and be taught by a team of full-time and visiting tutors, who are design specialists, illustrators or graphic communication practitioners.